Friday, February 19, 2016

 A Weberhaus reconstructed in its original style.

-More weaver houses are used as a restaurant and a wine shop.
+More weaver houses are used as restaurants and wine shops.

 Note the mulberry tree in the foreground.